Skip to content

 Overall variance of a composed distribution.

-var(d) mirrors mean: the scalar variance of the overall observed delay for a univariate-collapsible composer (the variance of observed_distribution(d)), or the per-ENDPOINT Vector for a Parallel.
+var(d) mirrors mean: the scalar variance of the overall observed delay for a univariate-collapsible composer (the variance of observed_distribution(d)), or the per-endpoint Vector for a Parallel.
 For a single event's own variance, use var(event(d, name)).

 See also